Example 01: Subtle S Curve Through the Body

 For this exercise, I recommend drawing a set of twenty 30-second poses.

 If your drawings feel stiff, this is usually the fix: simplify more, exaggerate slightly, and keep moving.
-If you want a clearer diagnosis of what is going wrong, read why gesture drawings look stiff.
+For a fuller diagnosis of stiff poses, read Common Line of Action Mistakes.

 Line of action works best with short timed poses.
 The goal is not a finished drawing.
 The goal is training your eye to see motion quickly.